Open it at app.xysq.ai/connect-apps. The Gmail card sits at the top of the grid.

 Keep anyway

 Every Skipped or Quota-dropped row has a Keep anyway action button.
 Click it to override the original decision and pull that message into your memory after the fact — useful when you spot a real email that the filter mis-classified.
+What happens behind the scenes:- xysq fetches the full message from Gmail.

 - Runs it through the keep pipeline (same as a live event).